Jidraph1/Jidraph1/README.md

 - 👋 Hi, I’m Jidraph Kimachia
 - 👀 I’m interested in FullStack WebDevelopment
-- 🌱 I’m currently sharpening my skills in Javascript
+- 🌱 I’m currently perfecting Javascript
 - 📫 Training to be a Quality Assurance Tester.

 <!---